 4. Vegetables and dip

-Pair easy-to-dip vegetables such as carrots, celery, broccoli, and sliced red pepper with a variety of dips such as hummus or guacamole.
+Pair easy-to-dip vegetables such as carrots, celery, broccoli, and sliced bell pepper with a variety of dips such as hummus or guacamole.

 5. Trail mix